duke-bluesmith/bluesmith/README.md

 from the master branch.
 Create your own directory with whatever modules you wish to extend and add it to the list of autoloaded namespaces in **app/Config/Autoload.php**.

-For the bold, jobs are processed through a series of modular tasks that can be added/changed/removed with the
+For the bold, jobs are processed through a series of modular actions that can be added/changed/removed with the
 [Workflows Library](https://github.com/tattersoftware/codeigniter4-workflows).